BostonGeorg3/portfolio-Website/README.md

 - ✅ Earn CompTIA ITF+ (Completed)
 - 🔄 Pass CompTIA A+ (In Progress)
 - 🎓 Enroll in WGU Cybersecurity or CS Program (Planned)
-- 💼 Land a role in IT Support or Entry-Level Cybersecurity by 2026
+- 💼 Land a role in an Entry-Level Cybersecurity position by 2026

 ---